 While we all know the dangers of heavy smoking, there is less evidence globally on the impact of light smoking.
 An Australia first study conducted by The Daffodil Centre this year has revealed what kind of cancer risks are at stake for even the most casual of smokers.

-Drawing on long-term data from over 220,000 participants of the 45 and Up Study, researchers found that tobacco smoking significantly increased the risk of 12 types of cancer and that 1-in-7 current smokers will get lung cancer in their lifetime.
+Drawing on long-term data from participants of the 45 and Up Study, researchers found that tobacco smoking significantly increased the risk of 12 types of cancer and that 1-in-7 current smokers will get lung cancer in their lifetime.

 The study found that compared to people who had never smoked, people who smoked 1–5 cigarettes per day were 9.22 times as likely to develop lung cancer, and 38.6 times as likely if they smoked more than 35 cigarettes per day.
 Read more